SWEDISH GRAVADLAX with CRÈME FRAÎCHE, CAPERS, & DILL

 8. Heat a heavy bottomed CAST IRON SKILLET over medium heat.
 Add the butter and when it melts and begins to foam, add the toast soldiers.
 Turn from time to time until all sides are toasted and golden.
 Remove to paper towels.

 9. Thinly slice the salmon against the grain (on the bias) and then slice again until there are very small pieces, but not so small as to be like paste.
 Place in a glass bowl.

 10. All at once, add the crème fraîche, capers, red onion, and 3 tablespoons dill.
 Mix gently taking care not mash the salmon.

-11. Place the salmon in a bowl and garnish with lemon slices and bits of fresh dill.
+11. Place the salmon in a BOWL and garnish with lemon slices and bits of fresh dill.
 Serve with toast soldiers, slather on top of a bagel, or spoon a tablespoon onto the tops of mini baked toasts.
-Garnish with a bit of dill.
+Garnish with a sprig of dill.

 SERVES 8 TO 12